Using COLOR to achieve VIBRANT LANDSCAPES

 First, if we convert an illustration to grayscale we should be able to distinguish the form.
 This means that our values are well selected.

-TIP: One way to keep an eye on our value selection process is to create a new layer above the others, which we will paint black and also change the blending mode of this layer to: Saturation.
+TIP: One way to keep an eye on our value selection process is to create a new layer above the others which we will paint black and also change the blending mode of this layer to: Saturation.

 With this method we can activate and deactivate the layer at any time.

 There are different types of contrasts that we can create using color.
-Knowing them will help us know which colors will be the best to complete our palette.
+Knowing them will help us know which colors will be best to complete our palette.

 - LIGHT-DARK CONTRAST -